stvkoch/graphqlizejs/README.md

 }
 ```

 > Note that graphqlizejs didn't create the input with the primary keys.
-If you want create or update yours primary keys, enable graphqlizejs to create the input with the primary keys setting the model options with:
+If you want to create or update your primary keys, enable graphqlizejs to create the input with the primary keys setting the model options with:

 ```
 gqInputCreateWithPrimaryKeys: true